hrabalm/mhn-rt/TechnicalDocumentation.md

 PhongMaterial pm = new PhongMaterial();
 pm.Color = new Vector3(1.0, 1.0, 1.0); // material color, unless overriden by texture
 pm.H = 5; // material glosiness
+pm.Kd = 0.5; // coefficient of diffuse reflection
+pm.Ks = 0.4; // coefficient of specular reflection
+pm.Ka = 0.1; // coefficient of ambient light

+pm.N = 1.0; // index of refraction, used for transparent objects
+pm.KTransparency = 0.0; // inverse to alpha value

+pm.Texture = new CheckerTexture3D(); // texture used to determine color, if 2d texture is used, object has to have uv mapping implemented
 ```

 ### Supported .obj and .mtl statements